A love letter to golf…

 Golf & Community

+My new golf passion has helped me build stronger existing connections and brand new ones, and for that I’m grateful.
 I’ve grown closer with my Dad, a cousin, a brother and some friends.
 It’s helped me settle into a new city and make new friends.

-Besides, a long walk with friends creates opportunities for intentional conversations and kinship.
+After all, a long walk with friends creates opportunities for intentional conversations and kinship.
 It’s a great connection point, and a great chance to grow closer with mates.
 And it’s the perfect place to check in on their mental health.